Essential Cybersecurity Compliance Standards

 ISO27K includes three key documents:

-Receiving actionable prioritized mitigation recommendations enables you to better discover and assess cyber risks across your digital attack surface.
+Receiving actionable prioritised mitigation recommendations enables you to better discover and assess cyber risks across your digital attack surface.
 Automating mitigation can strengthen mitigation efforts and reduce the chance of an attack or breach.

 What is PCI DSS?

 Instituted in 2004 by major credit card firms, the Payment Card Industry Data Security Standard (PCI DSS) safeguard applications involved in payment card processing against cyber threats.
-Unlike NIST, compliance is mandatory for any organization involved in storing, processing, and transmitting credit card data.
+Unlike NIST, compliance is mandatory for any organisation involved in storing, processing, and transmitting credit card data.